 - Every year, we analyse the data we have on the percentage of our pupils with very low attainment at the end of their key stage, compared to the percentage in similar schools.
 We also analyse data on behaviour: major behaviour incidents and exclusions (including lunchtime exclusions).
 We use this analysis to help us plan our provision map.
-At the same time, we set new targets for the year ahead, aiming for: - A reduction in the percentage of children with very low attainment, - An increase in the percentage of children recorded as having special educational needs attaining Age Related Expectations by the end of KS1 and KS2, - A reduction in behaviour incidents and exclusions - The INCO / SENCO will provide information to the governing body as to the numbers of pupils receiving special educational provision as well as any pupils for whom a Education Health and Care Plan has been granted / requested.
-The Head of School will report on any whole school developments in relation to Inclusion, at the same time, and will ensure that the Board are kept up to date with any legislative or local policy changes.

-- The Annual Report to parents/carers will include the details of SEND provision. - SEND and Inclusion is an agenda item at Local Advisory Board meetings. - The INCO / SENCO will meet with the SEN LAB member to discuss Inclusion and current SEND concerns.
-The SEND Board member will leadBoard monitoring of the SEND policy through sampling, observations and other procedures to be agreed annually. - Individual targets for children with additional needs will be reviewed through IEP targets, and a summary of the outcomes arising from these targets will be included in the Boards annual report to parents/carers and at the subsequent Board meeting with parents/carers. - Whole school monitoring and evaluation procedures will include sampling of work and observations.
+At the same time, we set new targets for the year ahead, aiming for: - o A reduction in the percentage of children with very low attainment, - An increase in the percentage of children recorded as having special educational needs attaining Age Related Expectations by the end of KSI and KS2, - A reduction in behaviour incidents and exclusions - The INCO will provide information to the governing body as to the numbers of pupils receiving special educational provision as well as any pupils for whom a Education Health and Care Plan has been granted / requested.
+The Head of School will report on any whole school developments in relation to Inclusion, at the same time, and will ensure that the Board are kept up to date with any legislative or local policy changes. - The Annual Report to parents/carers will include the details of SEND provision. - SEND and Inclusion is an agenda item at Local Advisory Board meetings at Trust level. - The INCO will meet with the SEN LAB member to discuss Inclusion and current SEND concerns.
+The SEND Board member will leadBoard monitoring of the SEND policy through sampling, observations and other procedures to be agreed annually. - Whole school monitoring and evaluation procedures will include sampling of work and observations.
 Outcomes pertinent to SEND provision and planning will be taken forward by the whole staff and used to build upon successful practice.
-Target setting will take place during IEP meetings and between these meetings, as required. - The policy itself will be reviewed annually by the school's LAB.
+Target setting will take place during IEP meetings and between these meetings, as required. - The policy itself will be reviewed annually by the Trustees.